tcdeoliveira/ignite/README.md

-# ignite
+# ignite - React JS
-This repository contains projects of the ignite course from Rocketseat🚀
+This repository contains the projects of the ignite program from Rocketseat🚀